xinwenfu/mitmproxy-get/README.md

 We will learn using mitmproxy to modify HTTP query manually, and how to using mitmdump with python script  to modify HTTP query automatically.

+This project requires the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
+The firmware sends DHT11/DHT22 data to a web server, whose IP address is hard-coded into the code.
+Therefore, an apache web server shall be installed at Ubuntu VM.

+Once downloaded to Ubuntu VM, start VS code and use *File*->*Open Folder...* to load the project.

+The code supports both http and https conenctions through a macro definition in the code.
+By default, https is used.

 # Software setup
 ## Apache2 server
 Install Apache2 by running: